benl95/fp/README.md

 -   [x] All answers to lowercase
 -   [x] Store values clothesWearingToday in array
 -   [x] Convert unanswered questions to null/not answered
+-   [ ] Change aspiringCarBrand value to brand only (right now specific cars are mentioned sometimes)
+-   [ ] Convert eye colors to HEX code

 ## license